-is a surname formed from the name of the owner's father or a paternal ancestor, used by a culture in place of a family name that is handed down from generation to generation.
+A patronymic is a surname formed from the name of the owner's father or a paternal ancestor, used by a culture in place of or in addition to a family name that is handed down from generation to generation.
 As an interesting note, while some cultures exist that do use matronymics (names derived from one's mother), more often in a culture that uses patronymics, taking such a name is a sign of illegitimacy.

-One of the cultures that used matronymics in the old days without it being an obvious sign of illegitimacy was the English culture.
+One of the cultures that used matronymics in the old days without it being an obvious sign of illegitimacy was the English.
 It was traditional for posthumous children in medieval times to take their mother's name as a surname, and kids faced with a sucky patronym and a cool matronym were free to choose the latter.
-Custer, Beaton, Izzard, Madison, and Parnell are only a few of the many matronyms used in English as surnames.note
+Anson, Beaton, Izzard, and Madison are only a few of the many matronyms used in English as surnames.note

-- Uryuu Ishida's family in Bleach have names with one kanji from their fathers' names.
+- Bleach: Uryuu Ishida's family have names with one kanji from their fathers' names.
 (Soken->Ryuuken->Uryuu) Taking a kanji from your father's name was very common in Japan until recently.

 - Kamichama Karin gives us Kazune and Kazusa, children of Kujyou Kazuto, as well as Kirika and Kirio, children of Kirihiko Karasuma.
 And Suzune's name takes a kanji each from both Karin and Kazune's names.

 - Mermaid Melody Pichi Pichi Pitch: Sara's daughter Seira takes kanji from her mother's name.
 The reason is unknown (if there is one or if it was just Sara's personal decision), but fanon has established it as one of the mermaids' many customs.